IMFTool/IMFTool/README.md

 -	Set edit points and markers
 -	Export the IMP
 -	Export all new MXF files and new CPL(s) as Partial IMP
+-       Editing of the ContentVersionList element, including custom LabelText entries

 ##Workflows supported soon (under development):
--	Editing of the ContentVersionList element, including custom LabelText entries
 -	Audio Inserts
+-	Editing of the LocaleList element

 ##CREDITS
 The initial development of this tool has kindly been sponsored by Netflix Inc.